cbrnr/python-intro-short/08-Lists/08-Lists.md

 Exercises
 ---------
-1. Write a function `histogram`, which accepts a list of numbers as its input argument.
+1. Write a function `histogram` which accepts a list of numbers as its input argument.
 The function should convert the argument to a simple (vertical) histogram as follows: Each element of the list defines a row in the histogram, the length of which is defined by the value in the list.
 By default, the histogram should consist of `*` characters (but it should be possible to change this character with a second argument).

    Here are two examples that demonstrate the behavior of the function: